 - 4.8 It is incumbent on providers of declared wholesale access services (including wholesale access services that incorporate components that consist of declared wholesale access services) to determine if a resale service is being sold as a wholesale service or as a retail service, taking into account the definitions set out in the Act and discussed in these Guidelines.
-If providers of a declared wholesale access service is in any doubt, or should reasonably have any doubt, about the matter, they should seek further guidance from NICTA. - 4.9 If, after appropriate enquiries, the operator licensee providing the service concludes, or should have concluded, that the customer was a retail customer then the pricing terms that should be applied must include the avoidable costs associated with retail operations for the service in question. - 4.10 Where an operator licensee sells a declared wholesale access service which is also a resale service to a retail customer at a price which is at or below the wholesale price, or does not include in the retail price a reasonable allowance for the avoidable retail costs that are attributable to the sale, then NICTA will refer the matter to the Independent Competition and Consumer Commission (ICCC) to determine whether action should be taken against the operator licensee for anti-competitive conduct such as margin squeeze, or in relation to any consumer complaints relating to the services offered.
+If providers of a declared wholesale access service is in any doubt, or should reasonably have any doubt, about the matter, they should seek further guidance from NICTA. - 4.9 If, after appropriate enquiries, the operator licensee providing the service concludes, or should have concluded, that the customer was a retail customer then the pricing terms that should be applied must include the avoidable costs associated with retail operations for the service in question. - 4.10 Where an operator licensee sells a declared wholesale access service which is also a resale service to a retail customer at a price which is at or below the wholesale price, or does not include in the retail price a reasonable allowance for the avoidable retail costs that are attributable to the sale, then NICTA will refer the matter to the Independent Competition and Consumer Commission (ICCC) to determine whether action should be taken against the operator licensee for anti-competitive conduct such as margin squeeze.